Biplane: Bays

 The space enclosed by a set of interplane struts is called a bay (much as the architectural form is used), hence a biplane or triplane with one set of such struts connecting the wings on each side of the aircraft is a single-bay biplane.
 This provided sufficient strength for smaller aircraft such as the First World War-era Fokker D.VII fighter and the Second World War de Havilland Tiger Moth basic trainer.

 The larger two-seat Curtiss JN-4 Jenny is a two bay biplane, the extra bay being necessary as overlong bays are prone to flexing and can fail.
 The SPAD S.XIII fighter, while appearing to be a two bay biplane, has only one bay, but has the midpoints of the rigging braced with additional struts; however, these are not structurally contiguous from top to bottom wing.
 The Sopwith 1½ Strutter has a W shape cabane, however as it does not connect the wings to each other, it does not add to the number of bays.

 Large transport and bombing biplanes often needed still more bays to provide sufficient strength.
-These are sometimes referred to as multi-bay biplanes.
+These are often referred to as multi-bay biplanes.
 A small number of biplanes, such as the Zeppelin-Lindau D.I have no interplane struts and are referred to as being strutless.